NeoGeographyToolkit/StereoPipeline/docs/outputfiles.rst

 Format of polygon files
 -----------------------

 The ``stereo_gui`` program can read and write polygons stored in plain text with a ``.txt`` or ``.csv`` extension.
 The x and y coordinates are stored as columns side-by side.
 Individual polygons are separated by an empty line.
 A color for the polygons is specified as a line of the form: ``color = red``.
 The given color applies to all polygons on subsequent lines until overridden by another such statement.
 An example use is in :numref:`plot_poly`.

+When such polygons are saved, a header will be added to the file, as lines starting with the pound sign, containing the WKT string for the georeference, the value of ``--csv-format`` to interpret the vertices, and the style (usually set to ``poly``).
+This allows for overlaying polygons with different georeferences in ``stereo_gui``.

 Inspection and properties of the output files